 3. the structure of a mitochondrion.
-Show where the four stages of glucose catabolism occur relative to the structure of the mitochondrion.
+Name and show where the four stages of glucose catabolism occur relative to the structure of the mitochondrion.

 Describe:4. the fate of pyruvate under (a) anaerobic and (b) aerobic conditions in the cell in terms of the final end (waste) products and useful energy harvest (ATP production).

 |Final End (Waste) Products||Useful Energy Harvest (ATP Production)|

 |Anaerobic||2 molecules lactate per glucose and waste heat||net gain 2 ATPs per glucose|

 |Aerobic||6 CO2 and 12 H2O and waste heat||net gain 36-38 ATPs per glucose|